-- Position—The position of the overlay can be changed to a predefined screen location or manually adjusted.
+- Position—Change the position of the overlay to a predefined screen location or manually adjust it.

-- Display priority—Controls the draw order of the overlay within the view.
-Particularly useful when multiple overlays exist on a single or string of keyframes.
+- Display priority—Control the draw order of the overlay.
+This is particularly useful when multiple overlays exist on a single keyframe or string of keyframes.

-- Update an image—Select a new image file to use for the image overlay in the view.
+- Update an image—Select a new image file to use for the image overlay.